-Clearly, sets of relations such as Eqs. (\ref{susyt1}) or (\ref{susyt2}) define supersymmetry transformations between the bosonic and fermionic variables of the system and can be viewed an as appropriate generalization of proposition-(\ref{prop1}).
+Clearly, sets of relations such as Eqs. (\ref{susyt1}) and (\ref{susyt2}) define SUSY transformations between the bosonic and fermionic variables of the system and can be viewed as appropriate generalizations of proposition-(\ref{prop1}).
 We brand these $Q$'s as the classical supercharges and have verified that they satisfy

 with $\sigma^m=(\sigma^0\;\sigma^3)$ and $\mathbf{H}=\left(\mathcal{P}^T(\lambda^{0})\mathcal{Q},\;\mathcal{P}^T(\lambda^{1}+\lambda^ {13})\mathcal{Q}\right)$.
-Eqs. (\ref{supercharge algebra 1}) and (\ref{supercharge algebra 2}) are the generalizations of Eqs. (\ref{2}) and (\ref{QQH}) respectively. \\
+Eqs. (\ref{supercharge algebra 1}) and (\ref{supercharge algebra 2}) are the generalizations of Eqs. (\ref{2}) and (\ref{QQH}), respectively. \\